Accidents at Work Claims

 How long will my accident at work compensation claim take?

-Because each case is different, there is no fixed timescale for the accident at work claims process.
-Most cases take between nine months and 2 years to settle, but it is possible to receive some earlier payments throughout the lifecycle of the claim, if they are needed to cover expenses such as lost wages or medical treatment costs.
+Because each case is different, there is no fixed timescale for the accidents at work claims process.
+Most cases take between nine months and two years to settle, but it is possible to receive some earlier payments throughout the lifecycle of the claim, if they are needed to cover expenses such as lost wages or medical treatment costs.

 How much of my compensation will I keep?

 If your claim is being dealt with on a no win, no fee basis by Clough & Willis, you should be able to keep at least 75% of your eventual compensation payout.
 With this kind of arrangement, you will only need to pay if your claim is successful.

 Will I lose my job if I make a claim?